StuartGJohnson/AA203_project/README.md

 6. `requirements.txt` : the usual source for managing your python environment.
 This repo was developed/executed on ubuntu 20.04 AND windows 10 with python 3.8, managed via conda and pip.
 7. `scp_pest.py` : core source code for SCP.
 8. `pest_pde.py` : core source code for the PDE involved.
+9. `pest_utils.py` : core source code - utilities.
-9. `test_scp.py / test_scp.py` : various unit tests and tests by plotting of the relevant source code.
+10. `test_scp.py / test_scp.py` : various unit tests and tests by plotting of the relevant source code.